-Some believe that building a strategy requires an independent leader who sets direction despite uncertainty.
+Some believe that strategic business planning requires an independent leader who sets direction despite uncertainty.
 While there’s some truth in this, strategists must lead – as well as listen to others.

 Listening is key because leaders need information from the “ground troops” while managers must know their thoughts are being heard.
 Equally, everyone must be looped-in about the organization’s alignment with the selected strategy.